Living Above the Dirt

 The parasitic insect, called “Bouglee” in the native language, lives in the dirt on the ground and feeds on live flesh.

-Sleeping on the dirt floor of their mud brick homes, the people are regularly subjected to the insects boring into their skin causing both pain and infection and requiring frequent trips to a hospital .
+Sleeping on the dirt floor of their mud brick homes, the people are regularly subjected to the insects boring into their skin causing both pain and infection and requiring frequent long distant trips to a hospital .

 If a hospital visit is not possible, removal of the insects is attempted using a knife which often leads to infection.